 How can I recoup some of the cost of acquiring, training and caring for a service dog?

 When doing your taxes, you can include the costs of buying, training, and maintaining a guide dog or other service animal in your medical expenses.
 In general, this includes any costs, such as food, grooming, and veterinary care, incurred in maintaining the health and vitality of the service animal so that it may perform its duties.

 For more information download this PDF from the IRS website.

 How do I apply or find out more?

-If you are interested in applying for a service dog or service dog training for an existing dog, please carefully complete the application by clicking the link below.
+If you are interested in applying for a service dog or service dog training for an existing dog, please carefully follow the instructions on our Apply Page.